MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupPermissionGrant.md

 # Get-MgGroupPermissionGrant

 ## SYNOPSIS
-The permissions that have been granted for a group to a specific application.
+The permission that has been granted for a group to a specific application.
+Supports $expand.

 ## SYNTAX